High-Altitude Medical

 ➤ increased physical effort

-➤ accelerated breathing at altitude
+➤ faster breathing at altitude

 In practice, this means: